harvard-nrg/dwiqc/docs/source/developers.rst

 XNAT Installation
 -----------------
-The following section will describe how to build and configure AnatQC as a `XNAT`_ plugin.
+The following section will describe how to build and configure *DWIQC* as an `XNAT`_ plugin.

 building the plugin
 ^^^^^^^^^^^^^^^^^^^